DGF7-18 product page

 The maximum system operating voltage for the DGF7-18 is 660 V when passing the system power conductors through the built-in CS.
 However, by using any GFS external CS and insulating the busbars, or by using any suitably rated, commercially available, interposing CT and passing the secondary lead through the built-in CS, the unit can be used on any system voltage.

-The DGF7-18 houses a non-isolated universal power supply from 24 - 240 V AC or DC and is equipped with form ‘Z’ (4-wire) isolated N.O. and N.C. contacts to operate the upstream protection device and to indicate a failure of the system.
+The DGF7-18 houses a non-isolated universal power supply from 24 - 240 V AC or DC and is equipped with form ‘Z’ (4 connections) isolated NO and NC contact sets to operate the upstream protection device and to indicate a failure of the system.
 The unit will operate in one of two modes: Non-Failsafe or Pulsed Trip/ Auto Reset.

 The system will react to alternating current (AC) only and will reject direct current (DC) signals.
-Accuracy will be maintained over a frequency range of 45 - 400 Hz, making it suitable for variable frequency drive applications.
-The DGF7-18 is a Class A device as defined in the IEC 60755 standard; it is therefore fully characterized for operation with sinusoidal AC and pulsating DC currents.
+Accuracy will be maintained over a frequency range of 45 - 450 Hz, making it suitable for variable frequency drive applications.
+The DGF7-18 is a Class A device as defined in the IEC 60755; it is therefore fully characterized for operation with sinusoidal AC and pulsating DC currents.

 The maximum system operating voltage for the DGF7-18 is 660 V when passing the system power conductors through the built-in CS.
 However, by using any GFS external CS and insulating the busbars, or by using any suitably rated, commercially available, interposing CT and passing the secondary lead through the built-in CS, the unit can be used on any system voltage.

-The DGF7-18 houses a non-isolated universal power supply from 24 - 240 V AC or DC and is equipped with form ‘Z’ (4-wire) isolated N.O. and N.C. contacts to operate the upstream protection device and to indicate a failure of the system.
+The DGF7-18 houses a non-isolated universal power supply from 24 - 240 V AC or DC and is equipped with form ‘Z’ (4 connections) isolated NO and NC contact sets to operate the upstream protection device and to indicate a failure of the system.
 The unit will operate in one of two modes: Non-Failsafe or Pulsed Trip/ Auto Reset.

 The Ground Fault Current Trip level (30 mA – 6 A, 8 steps) and Trip Delay Time (20 ms (instantaneous), 500 ms) are set on a front accessible dipswitch array.